Dan33311/events-project-nodejs-mongoose-ejs/README.md

 # Markdown - Fighting Games Events
 ***
+_This application allows the user to write text using Markdown syntax and display stylish text elements such as headings, paragraphs, lists, links and many more._

-_This app allow us view a basic info about Fighting Games events, tournaments and competitons, you could publish your own event, edit and deleted it_
+_In this case use the app for users to create events (Fighting Games Events, Tournaments and competitions), view other events, also you could edit and deleted your event._

 _Add basic info and use the **Markdown** box for add some style info_